kemcclen/Password-Generator/README.md

 The user selects:
 - password length 8-128 characters
--use of lowercase letters
+- use of lowercase letters
--use of uppercase letters
+- use of uppercase letters
--numbers
+- numbers
--special characters
+- special characters

  This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## Error Handling
 If the user imputs a number that falls outside of the designated range, or they enter letters/special characters they will receive an alert that says "Character length has to be a number between 8-128.
 Please try again!"

 ## Credits
 The source code for this project is from a-nyx in the GitLab repository that can be found [here](https://utoronto.bootcampcontent.com/utoronto-bootcamp/UTOR-VIRT-FSF-PT-02-2023-U-LOLC/-/tree/main/03-JavaScript/02-Challenge).